 02 of 15

 Again, you don't need handfuls of brushes in different sizes and shapes.
-With time you'll develop a preference for a size of brush and shape, as well as type of hair.
+With time you'll develop a preference for the size of brush and shape, as well as type of hair.
 To start, we recommend two different sized filbert brushes, with stiff hairs.
 A filbert is a versatile brush shape that gives a range of brush strokes depending on how you're holding it, from narrow to wide.
-A lot of my paintings are done with just one filbert.
+Many paintings are done with just one filbert.

 03 of 15